-When mutual agreement is not reached, the BRAZOS ISD shall ensure that a written statement of the basis for the disagreement is thoroughly documented.
-Following Prior Written Notice, the Brazos will implement the IEP that it has determined to be appropriate for the student.76 a copy of TEA's Notice of Procedural Safeguards (consider also-TEA's Parent's Guide to the Admission, Review and Dismissal Process).
+When mutual agreement is not reached, the SPECIAL EDUCATION DEPT shall ensure that a written statement of the basis for the disagreement is thoroughly documented.
+Following Prior Written Notice, the District will implement the IEP that it has determined to be appropriate for the student.69

+PRACTICE GUIDE-The ARD committee does not have to secure parent agreement to implement the IEP with which the parent disagrees.
+The designated staff member will provide Prior Written Notice 5 school days prior to implementation; consider whether mediation or ARD facilitation is appropriate; and provide the parent with a copy of TEA's Notice of Procedural Safeguards (consider also-TEA's Parent's Guide to the Admission, Review and Dismissal Process).
 The ARD committee shall also offer the parent, who disagrees with the IEP implemented by the District, the option of writing a statement of disagreement.